 Call Center Recording Options

-There are almost as many phone switches and types of connectivity as there are Call Centers.
+There are as many phone switches and types of connectivity as there are Call Centers.
 The Call Recording Systems engineered by Sound Communications support recording for almost every type of telephony requirement:

 • Call Center agent activity on the desktop during the call.
 By viewing the